How do I get a library card?

 3. Keep your receipts and mark your due dates on your calendar.

 How do I as an author get my book added to the library's collection?

 Brampton Library has purchasing agreements with a number of vendors who provide the bulk of the library's collection and offer value-added services like cataloguing and processing.
 Because those agreements are in place, the library generally purchases through these vendors rather than directly from an author.
 To ensure consistency in the quality of the collections, all materials offered for inclusion in the collection are evaluated based on the selection criteria outlined in the Collection Management Policy.
 Those criteria include consideration for the physical quality and suitability of the work as well as authoritativeness and accuracy of the work.

 Any author requesting that the library purchase their work should send relevant information about the book – title, ISBN, websites, reviews, via Ask a question, live chat, email, or mail to library staff.
 The request will then be forwarded to the Selections staff for consideration.
 The selections staff or the manager of collections will make the final decision regarding whether or not to add the work to the collection.

 An author wishing to donate their work to the collection can drop off a copy of the work at their local branch with attention to the "Manager, Collections: Request for Inclusion."
 The submission will be treated as a donation in accordance with the Collection Development Policy, which does not guarantee that the work will be added to the collection.

 How do I apply for a job?

-Brampton Library accepts resumes for employment on an on-going basis.
+Brampton Library accepts resumes for employment on an ongoing basis.
 Resumes are kept on file for six (6) months and are reviewed continuously as suitable vacancies become available to external applicants.
 All job offers will be conditional upon providing, at your expense, a current Criminal Record Search acceptable for employment at the Library.
-To view and apply to our current vacancies, please apply for a job.
-While the Library thanks you in advance for your interest, only those candidates being considered will be contacted.
+To view and apply to our current vacancies, please check out our careers page.
+While the library thanks you in advance for your interest, only those candidates being considered will be contacted.